scylladb/scylla-manager/docs/source/repair/repair-slower.rst

    sctool repair control -c prod-cluster --parallel 1

-You can view your current values for intensity and parallel with the :ref:`sctool task progress <task-progress>` command.
+You can view your current values for intensity and parallel with the :ref:`sctool progress <task-progress>` command.
 Stopping the task and running again, would reset the values.

 Slowdown the future runs of a repair